HenrikBengtsson/doFuture/README.md

 Below is an example showing how to make `%dopar%` work with _multisession_ futures.
-A multisession future will be evaluated in parallel using background R processs.
+A multisession future will be evaluated in parallel using background R process.

 ```r
 library("doFuture")